Configure player

 I think you can hear me.
 So first up, I want to say in DP4, by default, the Sound Manager is not set up to use the Audio Device API.
 You can add a magic cookie to the framework, and it's documented on DP4 how to do that, to make that actually happen.

-delivers 10 times out of 10.
+He delivers ten times out of ten.
 Who's the cat that won't cop out?
 Shea Ray.
 They say I'm a complicated man.
 I might take you down, but I'll never let you down.
 Who's the man who'd risk his neck for his brother man?
 Now, what's my name?
+Secretization works.
+It doesn't look like a bad movie either.

-Another thing I wanted to show you a little bit was some of the benefits of variable bitrate encoding.
+So another thing I wanted to show you a little bit was some of the benefits of variable bitrate encoding.
 You see some examples of some MP3 files I've encoded using different kinds of different data rates and whatnot.
-First, I'd like to play the original.
-I'm going to give you a feel for what this sounds like before I give you all the compressed versions.
+First, I like to play the original. kind of give you a feel for what this sounds like before I give you all the compressed versions.

 And again, you can hear it's still pretty close to the original mix.
-And in this case, the savings are obvious.
+And in this case, the saving is obvious.
 Variable bitrate wins because it's a smaller file size.
-Just kind of an interesting aside, the normal encoded version, at least for this encoder, wait for the variable bitrate to parse.
+Just kind of an interesting aside, the normal encoded version, at least for this encoder-- wait for the variable bitrate to parse.